Flowers are often used to express our feelings and emotions.

 Calla Lily

-The long lasting, resilient flower is known for its ability to represent life – that’s both long life and rebirth.
+This resilient flower is known for its ability to symbolize life and withstand harsh conditions – that’s both eternal life and rebirth.

 Destined for long-term beauty, the white-petaled calla has long been used as a symbol of everlasting life and revival.